Canada Post Rate Change

 How many more rate changes can we expect?

-In recent years, Canada Post has introduced the majority of changes to postage rates in January.
-However, new rates can be introduced intermittently, which will require additional updates to all mailing systems.
+In recent years, Canada Post has introduced the majority of changes to postage and parcel rates in January, however, new rates can be introduced intermittently, which will require additional updates to all mailing systems.
 Neopost Canada offers rate change protection through our MailCare Service Programs to ensure that our customers will not incur additional fees if Canada Post introduces multiple rate changes during a single calendar year.

 If you require additional assistance, please contact our Customer Service department at 1-800-661-0200 between the hours of 8:30am to 6:00pm EST